How many quarters does an employee need to have in order to receive a full rate pension?

 If you're retiring before age 67 without the required number of quartersNo, you didn't pitch right to a pension full rate.
 The amount of your pension is then subject to a discount, i.e. it is reduced depending on how many quarters you are missing.

 If you retire at age 67, you have right to a retirement full rate, no matter how many quarters you have pension insurance.
-No haircut is not applied to the amount of your pension.
+The haircut is not applied to the amount of your pension.

 You can find out how many quarters of pension insurance you have by consulting your career record in your pension account, available on the official pension info website.